kiba/Writings/for_science/chp19_cultural_exchange.md

 "Sure, I can do it tonight.
 At what place?"

 Then the doctor sent me the address for the place.
 "I frequented that place constantly," the doctor recommended.
-"It had particularly good coffee"
+"It has really good coffee"

 "Mkay.
 I'll bring my girlfriend if I can."

 "One more thing, there's a student of mine that want to meet you.
 Her name is Blake Belladonna.
-She wanted to learn about the history of world, particularly interested in the right revolutions on Earth."
+She wants to learn about the history of world, particularly interested in the right revolutions on Earth."

 "OK, I can do that too," I thoughtlessly answered.